-In 2006, he won the Stripschapprijs, the most important Dutch award for comic artists.
-In that same year, he created 'Ria en Rinus', a strip for the 50+ magazine Camé, with Patty Klein.
-In 2008-09 he made new stories of 'De Vloek van Bangebroek' for Jetix Magazine.
-Gleever has additionally drawn 'Ben Benieuwd' in NOS Jeugdjournaal Magazine, 'Pim, Pam en Pluis' in Roetsj (since 2007) and 'De Yeti's' in Dolfje Weerwolfje.
+In 2006 and 2007, he created 'Ria en Rinus', a strip for the 50+ magazine Camé, with Patty Klein.
+Leever and Klein have additionally made a series of strips about public transport, called 'Dré en Gré in 't OV'.
+These strips were published in the door-to-door papers in the Gelderland region.
+In 2008 and 2009 he made new stories of 'De Vloek van Bangebroek' for Jetix Magazine.
+Gleever has additionally drawn 'Ben Benieuwd' in NOS Jeugdjournaal Magazine and 'Pim, Pam en Pluis' in Roetsj (2007).
+For Paul van Loon's Dolfje Weerwolfje magazine, he has drawn features like 'De Yeti's' (2009-2012) and 'Weerwolfwezen' (2013).

 In 2016, he was one of the six Dutch artists to draw a comic book starring Willy Vandersteen's 'Suske en Wiske' for S.O.S.
 Children's Villages, based on a story by a Dutch celebrity.
 Leever made the story 'De pientere pop' with columnist Aaf Brandt Corstius.
 The other other artists involved were Eric Heuvel, Michiel de Jong, Hanco Kolk, Romano Molenaar and Gerben Valkema.
 For the Dutch StripGlossy, he made a crime noir comic story called 'Een nieuw begin' (issue 2, September 2016) and a new 'Ernst Vrolijk' story with René Meulenbroek (issue 4, March 2017).